mlatona17/ZenPulse-Ecommerce-Analysis/README.md

 ![image](https://github.com/mlatona17/ZenPulse-Ecommerce-Analysis/assets/67985288/35f7a465-4b37-4c25-b229-a182097ad894)

 - The direct marketing channel brought in the most business with **$23M (78%)** in sales and and **84k** orders while social media attracted lowest with **$300k** in sales and **1.3k** in orders.
+- The email marketing channel saw the largest YoY increase in orders where it saw **200%** surge in 2020.
+This could be attributed to the pandemic and the increased interest in digital marketing methods.
 - Amongst each marketing channel loyalty members favored email marketing the most over non-loyalty with **58%** of purchases driven from that channel coming from members.